 “My cat just died,” as opposed to, “My friend just died.”

 In society at large, or even among cat owners, those two things probably get different reactions.
 A lot of people acknowledge that losing a cat is a big deal.
 But losing a friend?
 Holy Toledo.
 I believe that most people, if they had to choose, would say losing a friend is worse.

 Let’s consider something less morbid.
 It’s a Friday.
 You encounter a co-worker on the way home from work and she asks, “What are you doing tonight?”

-“I’m spending the evening at home with a friend.”
+You answer, “I’m spending the evening at home with a friend.”

 Now consider this reply: